The many twists and turns of Julian Assange’s lengthy legal fight

 – 2011

-– February: District Judge Howard Riddle rules that Assange should be extradited to Sweden.
+– February: District Judge Howard Riddle rules that Mr Assange should be extradited to Sweden.

 – 2012